vuejs/it.vuejs.org/src/api/index.md

 - **Utilizzo:**

   Register a reference to a child component on its parent for direct access.
-Does not expect an expression.
+Does not expect an espressione.
 Must provide an argument as the id to registra with.
 The component instance will be accessible on its parent's `$refs` oggetto.

   When used on a component together with `v-for`, the registraed valore will be an Array containing all the child component instances corresponding to the Array they are bound to.
 If the data source for `v-for` is an Oggetto, the registraed valore will be an Oggetto containing chiave-instance pairs mirroring the source Oggetto.